 • If you have a hot water tank, and alternative option can be to get a device installed that automatically uses any surplus electricity you generate to heat water in your hot water tank using an immersion heater.

-• Another option that is less common but starting to gain in popularity is to invest in a battery system which stores any surplus electricity so it’s available for you to use when you need it.
+• Another option that is gaining in popularity is to invest in a battery system which stores any surplus electricity so it’s available for you to use when you need it.
 This is normally the most expensive option up-front, but helps minimise the amount of (more expensive) electricity you need to pay to import from the grid.

 Our recommended installer will be able to give advice on the options to help you make a decision.